Fatma-Alwasmi/Pipelined-128-bit-Adder-Design-for-FPGA/README.md

-Here's a detailed README for your project based on the content you provided:

----

 # 🚀 EE/CMPEN 417 - Field Programmable Devices: Lab 1 - Spring 2024

-### By: Fatma Alwasmi and Pauka Sy

 ## 📜 Project Overview

-In this lab, we explored different adder designs using various techniques discussed in class, and analyzed the performance of each design through static timing analysis.
+In this lab, I explored different adder designs using various techniques discussed in class, and analyzed the performance of each design through static timing analysis.
 The lab consists of five main parts, along with an extra credit section.
 Each part builds upon the previous one, allowing us to deepen our understanding of adder architectures and their impact on performance.

 ## 🛠️ Lab Breakdown